JoshuaSkootsky/my-site-blog/content/posts/scripting-shell-node.md

 fs.writeFile(`../${DIR_NAME}/mycompany/log.id`, "521","utf-8", errorHandler)
 ```

+And this approach in vanilla Node.js works in Windows from the command prompt.

 For a promisified version, see here: [https://github.com/nodejs/help/issues/2093](https://github.com/nodejs/help/issues/2093).

 Is this fun, writing everything out and not letting mkdir -p save us a lot of work?
 No, not at all.
 It's really no fun at all.

 I'd actually look into adapting this approach, for that reason, for constructing more involved file paths: [https://github.com/nodejs/help/issues/1840#issuecomment-478124633](https://github.com/nodejs/help/issues/1840#issuecomment-478124633).

+Another possible approach is write a small compiler that takes POSIX Shell compliant mkdir commands and translates them into cross platform Node.js commands that work in Windows too, specifically addressing the nested directory problem and bulk/cruft that comes from not having the handy Shell shorthand or -p flag.